Auto theft set to spike in July

 Historically, during the month of July, auto crime tends to spike, with additional car thefts and burglaries being reported to law enforcement agencies throughout the country.

-Indeed, in Lockhart, though July has only just begun, car crime began to increase during the month of June, with three car thefts reported in Lockhart in the last week of June alone.
+rt, though July has only just begun, car crime began to increase during the month of June, with three car thefts reported in Lockhart in the last week of June alone.

 According to the Lockhart Police Department, two of the three auto thefts were the result of vehicles being left unlocked with the keys inside the vehicle; in the third, the owner reports having lost the keys to her vehicle and later finding it stolen.